|RO4929097 and Vismodegib in Treating Patients With Breast Cancer That is Metastatic or Cannot Be Removed By Surgery

 - Patients must be women with histologically or cytologically confirmed advanced breast cancer that is metastatic or unresectable and for which standard curative or palliative measures do not exist or are no longer effective

-- Patients must be human epidermal growth factor receptor 2 (Her-2) non-expressing (if immunohistochemistry [IHC] 0 or 1+; fluorescent in situ [FISH] ratio less than 2; if IHC 2+, FISH ratio must be less than 2.0); once the MTD has been determined, the expansion phase will be limited to patients with ER, PR, and HER2 negative (i.e. "triple negative") disease; Her-2 will be assessed as above; ER and PR are considered negative if immunoperoxidase staining of tumor cell nuclei is <5%
+- Patients must be human epidermal growth factor receptor 2 (Her-2) non-expressing (if immunohistochemistry [IHC] 0 or 1+; fluorescent in situ [FISH] ratio less than 2; if IHC 2+, FISH ratio must be less than 2.0); once the MTD has been determined, the expansion phase will be limited to patients with estrogen receptor (ER), progesterone receptor (PR), and HER2 negative (i.e. "triple negative") disease; Her-2 will be assessed as above; ER and PR are considered negative if immunoperoxidase staining of tumor cell nuclei is < 5%

-- Patients must have measurable disease per Response Evaluation Criteria in Solid Tumors (RECIST) guidelines or evaluable (non-measurable) disease
+- Patients must have measurable disease per RECIST guidelines or evaluable (non-measurable) disease

 - Patients MUST have tumor accessible and suitable for serial biopsy with 4-6 passes of a 16 or 18 gauge needle